MoreOutput/RockMUD/README.md

 is in Combat.js

 **commands.js, skills.js and spells.js**
 All game commands are in found in these three files.
-Commands are not whitelisted.
-Creating the function "test" in Commands.js will add "test" to the game.
+Creating the function "test" in Commands.js adds the command 'test' to the game. will add "test" to the game.

 ##Directory Breakdown##
 **/classes**